How Much Is 30 Metres

 • In a Sporting Context: In athletics, 30 meters is a significant distance in sprint events.
 It's a substantial portion of a 100-meter race.
 In other sports, it might represent the length of a specific area of play, such as the distance between goals in certain games.

 • In an Urban Setting: 30 meters in a city is a relatively short distance, easily walkable.
 It might be the length of a small shop, a portion of a street, or the width of a park path.
-However, within a crowded city, navigating this distance can take longer than it would in a less populated area due to obstacles and pedestrian traffic.
+Even so, within a crowded city, navigating this distance can take longer than it would in a less populated area due to obstacles and pedestrian traffic.

 • In Construction and Engineering: 30 meters is a crucial measurement in many construction projects.
 It might define the height of a small building, the length of a bridge section, or the span of a particular structural element.
 Accuracy at this scale is critical for safety and structural integrity.